-SG: Well, I alternate between two toothpastes.
-One is called Dirt, and the other one it’s called Theodent and its active ingredient is from chocolate from all things.
+SG: Well, I alternate between two kinds of toothpaste.
+One is called Dirt, and the other one’s called Theodent and its active ingredient is from chocolate from all things.
 And it’s actually pretty interesting.
-I got into it because number one it doesn’t have any flouride and number two, a lot of my patients with autoimmune diseases, or have kids and finding a toothpaste that kids would use that didn’t have all the crazy stuff in it led me to this company.
+I got into it because number one it doesn’t have any fluoride and number two, a lot of my patients with autoimmune diseases, or have kids, and finding a toothpaste that kids would use that didn’t have all the crazy stuff in it led me to this company.
 So I alternate between the two.
 I have very tight spaces between my teeth.

 CC: Me too.